 Our laboratory is part of the Institute of Biological and Chemical Systems – Biological Information Processing (IBCS-BIP), a multi-disciplinary center of biological research at KIT.
-Lennart Hilbert is also Junior Professor of Systems Biology/Bioinformatics at the Zoological Institute at KIT.
+Lennart Hilbert is life time-tenure full Professor of Systems Biology/Bioinformatics, acting as Department leader at IBCS-BIP with a teaching affiliation at the Zoological Institute of KIT.
 We are also embedded in the BioInterfaces International Graduate School as well as the Helmholtz Information and Data Science School for Health (HIDSS4Health).

 Explore our homepage to learn more about our research, who we are, and possibilities to join our team.